oucs-teaching/cosc349-labs/lab10.md

 ![](https://i.imgur.com/tGWvEKO.png)

-- The "Designer" pane shows your AWS Lambda function, and the resources it could iteract with.
+- The "Designer" pane shows your AWS Lambda function, and the resources it could interact with.
 The test function currently does not interact with other AWS services—we will later interact AWS S3.
 - Scroll down and you will find the "Function code" pane.
 - In this case the "hello world" type of message will be sufficient for testing.